-The County's officials considered many factors when setting the 2020 budget, tax rates, and fees that will be charged for the year.
+The County's officials considered many factors when setting the 2021 budget, tax rates, and fees that will be charged for the year.

-• The unemployment rate for Chippewa County at the end of 2019 was 2.7 percent.
-This compares with the state unemployment rate of 3.4 percent and national unemployment rate of 4.9 percent.
-This shows a moderate decrease from the County's 3.8 percent rate of one year ago.
+• The unemployment rate for Chippewa County at the end of 2020 was 4.2 percent.
+This compares with the state unemployment rate of 4.7 percent and national unemployment rate of 10.2 percent.
+This shows a moderate decrease from the County's 2.7 percent rate of one year ago.
 The economic recovery nationally continues, however, at a very slow rate but shows little impact locally.
 The lack of sustainable jobs in the area places increased pressure on the need for services administered by the County.
-Agricultural land values continue to erode from historic high levels from the last several years, creating shift in where tax dollars come from (Ag. property vs. Non-ag. property).